Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 The generated output folders are as following:

 **tables:** Table of transcript with more details.
-The meaning of the columns in the table is following:
+The meanings of the columns in the table are following:

 	**strain:** Strain name.

-	**Name:** Name of this transcript in the gff file.
+	**Name:** Transcript name in the gff file.

 	**start:** Starting point of this transcript.